Ailoso/KopruluAchievements/docs/setup/ui-changes.md

 </div>

 Now you should be able to launch a map, access the menu by pressing F11 and view your progress, next Achievements are getting added to display something inside the Listboxes.
-[Installation](/KopruluAchievements/docs/setup/installation/)
+[Adding Basic Achievements](/KopruluAchievements/docs/achi-setup/basic-achievements/)